-Stephanie Stradley excels in legal research, writing-intensive projects, organization, and assists in time-intensive parts of cases, such as preparing for trial.
+Stephanie Stradley excels in advice, legal research, writing-intensive projects, organization, and assists in time-intensive parts of cases, such as preparing for trial.

-She is also available for outside consulting projects in both law and social media.
+She is also available for outside business consulting projects, with a particular focus on law, ethics, and social media.
 She enjoys helping individuals and companies find audiences for their products and services in a way that helps both companies and their customers.

 Background and Education

 With a father in the Air Force, Stephanie lived in seven states throughout the United States before finally moving to Houston.
 She went to high school in northwest Houston at Cypress Creek High School where she excelled in academic speech and debate.
 She continued her competition in speech and debate in college at Trinity University.

 At The University of Texas School of Law, Stephanie graded onto the American Journal of Criminal Law after her first year, with one of the two highest grades in Criminal Law.
 She became a member of the AJCL editorial staff in her second year.
 She received the Texas Ex Scholarship her first year after obtaining one of the three highest first-year grade point averages.

 As a third-year student, she was picked to be what the University of Texas Law School calls a “Teaching Quizmaster” or “TQ” for short.
 TQs teach first-year law students on methods for legal research and writing and serve as a peer mentor.

 Stephanie met her future husband Bill while at the class used to prepare for the Texas Bar Exam.
 She thought he was the kindest guy she ever knew until she met his father who all would concede is even nicer.